Logo of the The Poor Swiss

 How to choose a bank?

-There are many criteria you can use to compare banks.
+You can use many criteria to compare banks.
 We see the most important parameters.
-Of course, some of your needs may be different than mine.
-So the best Swiss bank for me may not be the best for you!
+Of course, your needs may be different from mine.
+So, the best Swiss bank for me may not be the best for you!

 The parameters will also depend on what you need.
 But here are the things most people need from a bank: